jharwell/libra/docs/usage/capabilities.rst

 LIBRA Capabilities
 ==================

+This page details the different things LIBRA can do.
+If some capabilities are only available/make sense for a particular :ref:`flavor <main/flavors>`, that is called out explicitly; otherwise, everything applies to all flavors.

 Configure Time
 ==============

-These are things LIBRA can do when running cmake.
+These are things LIBRA can do when cmake is run.

 File Discovery
 --------------